 At just 18-years-old, Suffolk-born Oscar Welsh has already figured out what it takes most dedicated young music fans a good while longer to fully embrace: you can get a whole lot more out of the experience if you erase the genre barriers and open your mind to the vast wealth of music history out there.

-Catch him driving his “shitty Fiat Panda” around town, and you’ll likely find Stevie Wonder’s ‘Songs in the Key of Life’ blaring out the speakers; take a snoop through his Spotify and you’ll find the more modern likes of California bedroom-pop artist Still Woozy or Maryland rapper JPEGMafia.
+Catch him driving his “sh*tty Fiat Panda” around town, and you’ll likely find Stevie Wonder’s ‘Songs in the Key of Life’ blaring out the speakers; take a snoop through his Spotify and you’ll find the more modern likes of California bedroom-pop artist Still Woozy or Maryland rapper JPEGMafia.
 There’s little regard for trends or keeping up with Youtube algorithms, instead Welsh has already honed in on that blend of emotion and innovation that’s kept artists exciting for decades before and decades to come – and it’s into that lineage that Oscar is setting his sights, too.
 “When people ask what kind of music I listen to, I realise that I don’t know loads of artists in a specific genre but I listen to a lot of artists from a lot of different genres,” he nods.
 “I want to make something that’s totally new.
-I wanna make stuff that people listen to and go, ‘What the fuck is that?!’.”
+I wanna make stuff that people listen to and go, ‘What the hell is that?!’.”

 Indeed, it was Stevie Wonder that first ignited the creative flame under the singer before he’d even hit his teens.
 Hailing from the same town (and attending the same school) as Ed Sheeran, the influence of the Framlingham superstar unsurprisingly loomed large over the area, however it wasn’t until an early piano teacher introduced him to Wonder that Oscar began to feel inspired.
 “I just instantly fell in love with him.
 He’s a genius.
 So while a lot of other kids were listening to Katy Perry and Taylor Swift, I was obsessed with Stevie,” he recalls.
 “Then I started writing my own music.”